The Spatial and Emission Properties of the Large [O III] Emission Nebula Near M31: Discussion

 Another problem is the lack of any detected nonthermal radio emission at SDSO's location.
 Despite numerous radio surveys of M31 and local environs, there is no reported nonthermal emission in the SDSO area southeast of M31's nucleus.
 In both low and high frequency radio and far infrared surveys of M31, there has been no reported adjacent SNR or any evidence of emission in M31's halo at SDSO's location so close to M31's disk \citep{Graeve1981,Beck1982,Berk1983,Berk1991,Beck1998,Berk2003,Planck2015,Harper2023}.
 While SDSO's faint optical emission might suggest equally faint radio emission, the lack of any hint of coincident radio emission is a potential difficulty.

-Then there is the issue regarding the small chance of discovering a SNR at Galactic latitude $b = -22.5\degr$, plus one so close to M31 in projection.
-Although several large SNRs have recently been discovered located at similar and even greater Galactic plane distances \citep{Churazov2021,Becker2021,Fesen2021,Pal2022}, only six currently known SNRs have Galactic latitudes $|b| \geq 15\degr$, representing less than 2\% of the 306 currently known Galactic SNRs \citep{Green2022}.
-This rarity, combined with a projected location within roughly just one degree of M31 and having its NE-SW structure in near alignment with M31's disk, makes the random chance of SDSO being a high latitude SNR near M31 appear quite small ($\lesssim 10^{-2}$).
-Of course, while chance coincidence alignments have occasionally been seen\footnote{For example, a compact flat spectrum radio source at the center of the SNR G127.1+0.5 was initially viewed as a possible collapsed stellar remnant of the SN that produced the surrounding shell of radio emission.
-Given the exceedingly low probability {\it{a priori}} of finding such an object at the very center of a SNR, this source was found to be a distant radio bright galaxy \citep{KC1978}}, the combination of finding a high latitude SNR so close to and in rough alignment with M31, whose only portion of its shell structure is dominated by [\ion{O}{3}] emission and faces away from the Galactic plane would seem to require an unusual combination of chance occurrences.
+We also note the small chance of discovering a SNR at Galactic latitude $b = -22.5\degr$ plus one so close to M31 in projection.
+Although several large SNRs have recently been discovered located at similar and even greater distances above the Galactic plane \citep{Churazov2021,Becker2021,Fesen2021,Pal2022}, only six currently known SNRs have Galactic latitudes $|b| \geq 15\degr$, representing less than 2\% of the 306 currently known Galactic SNRs \citep{Green2022}.
+This rarity, combined with a projected location within just 1.5 degree of M31 and having its NE-SW structure in near alignment with M31's disk, makes the random chance of SDSO being a high latitude SNR near M31 appear quite small ($\lesssim 10^{-2}$).

+Although coincidental alignments have occasionally been seen for supernova remnants\footnote{For example, a compact flat spectrum radio source at the center of the SNR G127.1+0.5 was initially viewed as a possible collapsed stellar remnant of the SN that produced the surrounding shell of radio emission.
+Given the exceedingly low probability {\it{a priori}} of finding such an object at the very center of a SNR, this source was investigated and found to be a distant radio bright galaxy \citep{KC1978}}, the combination of finding a high latitude SNR so close to and in rough alignment with M31, whose only portion of its shell structure is dominated by [\ion{O}{3}] emission which faces away from the Galactic plane would seem to require an unusual combination of chance occurrences.

-Finally, we considered that SDSO might be an interstellar filament associated with an exceptionally large Galactic SNR or ISM bubble on the scale of several 10's of degrees in size.
+Finally, we considered whether SDSO might be an interstellar filament associated with an exceptionally large Galactic SNR or ISM bubble on the scale of several 10's of degrees in size.
 Filamentary structures in the ISM are not uncommon and can span a wide range of physical and density scales.
 (See \citealt{Hacar2022} for an in-depth review of Galactic ISM filaments.)
-Although interstellar filaments are relatively common in radio, infrared and H~I studies, optical/UV detections of seemingly isolated filaments are rare.
+Although interstellar filaments are commonly seen in radio, infrared and H~I studies, optical/UV detections of seemingly isolated filaments are rare.